top of page

 Step 5: Cut the Block

-Cut the square diagonally from one corner to the opposite, in both directions, giving you 4 triangle shapes.
+After sewing, cut the square diagonally from one corner to the opposite in both directions.
+This will give you four triangle shapes.

 Fabric pieces with floral and pastel patterns are cut into a square with diagonal lines on a light background.